Mark1002/immigration_data_etl/readme.md

 **The database needed to be accessed by 100+ people**

-We can increase the node number of the EMR cluster to increase the compute power of parallel.
+We can increase the node number of the EMR cluster to increase the compute power of parallel processing.